Burning in pure oxygen

 The oxygen is produced via the decomposition of hydrogen peroxide as shown in the following reaction:

 Why, then, can regular pharmaceutical-grade hydrogen peroxide be stored for long periods of time (up to three years if the bottle remains unopened) without any sign of decomposition?
 The secret is in the reaction rate.
 On its own, hydrogen peroxide decomposes very slowly.
 We can, however, make this reaction proceed faster by using special accelerators known as catalysts.
 Catalysts significantly speed up reaction rates – sometimes even by a factor of several million!

 The antibacterial effect of hydrogen peroxide is rooted in its decomposition.
 A fresh wound expels drops of blood.
 Blood, in turn, contains compounds that can accelerate the decomposition of hydrogen peroxide.
 Thus, upon contact with a wound, hydrogen peroxide decomposes and releases bubbles of oxygen.
 It’s important to note that this isn’t “regular” oxygen; these are not O2 molecules, but rather very active O∙ particles that eliminate any microbes in their presence.
 Upon colliding with each other, these same particles bond together to produce molecular oxygen O2:

 2O∙ → O2

 Why did we add manganese dioxide MnO2?

 Manganese dioxide MnO2 serves as a catalyst in the decomposition of hydrogen peroxide.
-It significantly speeds up the rate of reaction.
-When manganese dioxide is added to regular 3% hydrogen peroxide, it starts to hiss and undergo decomposition releasing a considerable amount of oxygen.
+It significantly speeds up the reaction rate.
+When manganese dioxide is added to regular 3% hydrogen peroxide, the hydrogen peroxide starts to hiss and decompose, releasing a considerable amount of oxygen.
 Within a short time, oxygen completely fills the flask.
 This allows us to ignite our splint!